ssilverman/QNEthernet/README.md

 * `beginMulticastWithReuse(ip, localPort)`: Similar to
   `beginMulticast(ip, localPort)`, but also sets the SO_REUSEADDR socket option.
 * `data()`: Returns a pointer to the received packet data.
+* `droppedReceiveCount()`: Returns the total number of dropped received packets since reception was started.
+Note that this is the count of dropped packets at the layer above the driver.
 * `localPort()`: Returns the port to which the socket is bound, or zero if it is not bound.
 * `receiveQueueCapacity()`: Returns the receive queue capacity.